 If you want to improve your score, learn how student loans impact your credit score.

 A great feature for the bank is lack of fees.
 Unlike some programs, Citizen's does not charge a fee for the application or processing.
 Even accessing your credit score is covered for no additional charge.
 There is also great news for anyone looking to finish out their loan early.
 The no-fee approach to repaying a loan before its due date encourages students to throw as much as they can towards payments, which means less money spent on interest overall.

-5,10 and 15 year loans are available.
-Keep in mind that 5 year loans offer the best rates.
+5, 10, 15, and 20 year loans are available.
+Keep in mind that 5 year loans offer the best rates - especially when it comes to a variable rate loan.
 An average of 5.7% for the most qualified applicants is below many online lenders.
-If a 15 year loan is your only option, consider a comparison of other student loan programs.
+If a 15 or 20 year loan is your only option, consider a comparison of other student loan programs.